anphonic/ej2-aspnetmvc-docs/src/charts/stock-chart/stock-events.md

 # Stock Events

 Stock Events visualizes stockevents in stockchart.
 'SplineSeries' is used to represent selected data value.
-You can customize the specific data value using `stockEvents` event.
+You can customize the specific data value using `StockEvents` event.

 {% aspTab template="stock-chart/stockchart-feature/stock-events", sourceFiles="stockEvents.cs" %}